-VNRs are meant to present national level implementation of the 2030 Agenda and therefore, countries are encouraged to provide information on progress and the status of all SDGs.
+The theme and specific SDGs to be discussed at the HLPF are aimed at reflecting global implementation of the 2030 Agenda and the SDGs.
+VNRs are meant, on the other hand, to present national level implementation of the 2030 Agenda and therefore, countries are encouraged to provide information on progress and the status of all SDGs.
 However, some goals could be addressed in more depth which present a national priority.
-They are also encouraged to illustrate innovative policies to achieve goals or provide examples that could be especially interesting for other countries and stakeholders engaged in the implementation of the 2030 Agenda at the national level.
+Countries are also encouraged to illustrate innovative policies to achieve goals or provide examples that could be especially interesting for other countries and stakeholders engaged in the implementation of the 2030 Agenda at the national level.